-- A doctor’s note may be sufficient notice to an employer of a disability and
+- A doctor’s note may be sufficient notice to an employer of a disability andaccommodation request.

-- If you do something for nondisabled employees, don’t deny the same thing for
+- If you do something for nondisabled employees, don’t deny the same thing forsomeone with a disability.

 Aleka Ruggiero was a registered nurse working for Mount Nittany Medical Center (MNMC).
 She suffered from severe anxiety and eosinophilic esophagitis.
 These conditions limited her ability to perform certain life activities such as eating, sleeping, and engaging in social interactions.
 Despite her impairments, Aleka was able to perform her duties as a nurse at MNMC.